forensic-science-doctoral-student-writes-on-whiteboard-990x358

 Institutional Accreditation

-There are seven leading institutional accreditation agencies, which are organized according to region.
+There are six leading institutional accreditation agencies, which are organized according to region.
 They have been recognized by the US Department of Education’s Council of Higher Education Agencies (CHEA).
 These include:

 • Northwest Commission on Colleges and Universities (NWCCU)